 The Center is operated by Southern Arizona Community Sports, Inc. (aka “SACS”) a 501(c) (3) organization.

-In 2007 a separate non-profit organization, SACS, was formed for the sole purpose of contracting with Pima County to develop, finance, construct, and operate a state-of-the-art indoor facility that would not only address the need for more space, but would become an icon of how public-private collaboration could work in our community.
-In addition to substantial support (financial and other) from Sporting Chance, SACS attracted significant financial support from the Tucson Conquistadores and Tucson Medical Center, as well as many other individuals, organizations and businesses committed to improving Tucson.
+In 2007 a separate non-profit organization, SACS, was formed for the sole purpose of contracting with Pima County to develop, finance, construct, and operate a state-of-the-art indoor facility that would not only address the need for more space but would become an icon of how public-private collaboration could work in our community.
+In addition to substantial support (financial and other) from Sporting Chance, SACS attracted significant financial support from the Tucson Conquistadors and Tucson Medical Center, as well as many other individuals, organizations, and businesses committed to improving Tucson.

 The ground-breaking for the Center took place on October 16, 2012.

 On July 19, 2013, the Sporting Chance Center hosted its first official event — fittingly, the 20th Annual Sporting Chance Summer Slam youth basketball tournament, the longest-running youth basketball tournament in Arizona, and the largest in Southern Arizona.